near/docs/docs/hackathon/startup-guide.md

 NEAR is similar in principle to the “cloud-based” infrastructure that developers currently build applications on top of except the cloud is no longer controlled by a single company running a giant data center — that data center is actually made up of all the people around the world who are operating nodes of that decentralized network.
 Instead of a “company-operated cloud” it is a “community-operated cloud”.

-To set the stage, we’re building a “base-layer blockchain”, meaning that it’s on the same level of the ecosystem as projects like Ethereum, EOS or Tron.
+To set the stage, we’re building a “base-layer blockchain”, meaning that it’s on the same level of the ecosystem as projects like Ethereum, Cosmos or EOS.
 That means everything else will be built on top of us, including your application.

 ### The main advantage of a public blockchain, such as NEAR
 * The biggest security advantages come from broad public decentralization that allows all nodes in the network to verify the information.